A Safety, Tolerability and PK Study of DCC-2618 in Patients With Advanced Malignancies

 - all neurologic symptoms have been stable for 2 weeks prior to the first dose of study drug,

-- patients that require steroids must be on a stable dose for 2 weeks prior to the first dose of study drug
+- patients that require steroids must be on a stable dose for 2 weeks prior to the first dose of study drug.

 - Patients with solid tumors (with the exception of glial tumors and tumors that are anatomically inaccessible) must have an archival tumor biopsy sample as long as no anticancer therapy was administered since the sample was collected; otherwise, a current biopsy is required.
+In the case of glial tumors and anatomically inaccessible tumors, the most recent archival tissue is required.

 - Male or female patients ≥18 years of age.